jostein-tollefsrud/NTNU-plantmanager-backend/README.md

 ## General info

 The department of design needs an administrative tool to monitor the state of the plants and its health.
-This project takes care of the backend API.
-In this project we only setup for users, not the plants.
+This project takes care of both backend API and the frontend.

 &nbsp;